MOEAFramework/MOEAFramework/docs/external.md

 gcc -o dtlz2_stdio.exe dtlz2.c moeaframework.c -lm
 ```

 This will produce the executable `dtlz2_stdio.exe`.
-Then, we can switch over to the MOEA Framework and create an
+Then, we can switch over to the Java and create an
 external problem referencing this executable:

 <!-- java:examples/org/moeaframework/examples/external/ExternalProblemWithStdio.java [61:98] -->